 But we never get "used" to death the way we get used to other things.
 I suppose we only get used to death as we see it certain kinds of movies and shows.
 Any horror or action movie contain “death tropes.”
 For instance, the first death will likely be a character with whom you’ve built no special sympathy.
 The dead person is the murder victim at the beginning of the mystery, or someone foolish enough to walk into that forbidden door, or the secondary character who is in the wrong place at the wrong time.
-When stories include a sympathetic character who dies early (Janet Leigh in Psycho) or when a sympathetic character dies at all (Cordelia in King Lear), the effect is jarring.
+When stories include a sympathetic character who dies early (Janet Leigh in Psycho) or when a sympathetic character dies at all (Cordelia in King Lear, Caitlin on the show NCIS), the effect is jarring.

 We also introduce “tropes” in our interpretation of news stories.
 Who died in shootings today?
 No one with whom I’ve even a casual relationship.
 Where did the shooting happen?
 Not in my neighborhood.
 A hurricane strikes, a plane crashes: but where did it happen?
 Many times we'll worry about a disaster that involves people in our own country; some overseas crises become major news, but not always.

-It occurs to me that Ash Wednesday---when we ponder death's inevitability through liturgy, prayers, devotional readings, or the use of ashes---can be a time of common humanity and concern for one another.
+Ash Wednesday---when we ponder death's inevitability through liturgy, prayers, devotional readings, or the use of ashes---can be a time of common humanity and concern for one another.
 We're not just asked to "remember death" privately, but to remember it among other people who are also seeking God who is alive, greater than life and death, and the source of our hope.

 In his hand is the life of every living thing and the breath of every human being (Job.
 12:10).